Arpraveen08/ArPraveen08/README.md

 -->

 * 👋  Hi, I'm B Praveen Kumar
-* 👀 I’m interested in Website Development
+* 👀 I’m interested in Website Development.
-*🌱 I’m currently working as a frontend developer
+* 🌱 I’m currently working as a frontend developer
 * 💞️ I’m looking to collaborate on react projects
 * 📫 How to reach me https://www.linkedin.com/in/b-praveen-kumar-583683137